 Poor management is one of the most common reasons why employees leave.
-It may not be the sole reason why an employee decides to quit, but it still contributes to their decision to leave your organization.
-Read on to know how managers influence employee turnover.
+It may not be the sole reason an employee has when they decide to quit, but it still contributes to their decision to leave your organization.
+Read on to learn how managers influence employee turnover.

 How managers influence employee turnover

-They fail to appreciate employees
+Failure to appreciate employees

-You need to make your employees feel valued and appreciated.
+As a leader, you must value and appreciate your employees.
 When they feel appreciated, they are more satisfied with their job, leading to higher productivity, loyalty, and reduced turnover.

-A good manager takes responsibility for the performance of the team, whether good or bad.
-So if the managers on your organization like to enjoy all the praise for their teams’ achievements and at the same time, throws under the bus their employees when something goes wrong, you can expect that those will affect your employee turnover rate.
+A good manager takes responsibility for team performance, whether good or bad.
+So if the managers in your organization like to enjoy all the praise for their teams’ achievements and, at the same time, throws under the bus their employees when something goes wrong, you can expect that those will affect your employee turnover rate.

 Managers need to communicate with their team members.
 Not only to relay instructions but also to effectively work with their employees.
 Their doors should be figuratively open to all their team members, and their team members should also be comfortable approaching them with questions, concerns, new ideas, and even criticisms.
-It’s also part of a manager’s job description to deal with workplace conflict.
+It’s also part of their job description to deal with workplace conflict.

-They don’t know or own up to their responsibilities
+Doesn’t know or own up to their responsibilities